Uncommon Knowledge - Home Page Uncommon Knowledge - Home Page

 Sometimes when you talk about quitting smoking to a smoker, you see a look of terror (or defiance!) flit across their features – even if they have explicitly asked for help in quitting.

-This little boy had just given a lovely demonstration of a principle we have to understand when helping people stop smoking.
+This little boy had just given a lovely demonstration of a principle we have to understand when we help people quit smoking.

 I’ll quit smoking – but only on my own terms!

 Similarly, you can’t just tell someone to stop smoking.
-After all, smoking is built upon rebellion: the smoker rebels against the ‘crap day’, the missed opportunity, the scare story, the tetchy boss and the attempts of a well-meaning do-gooder to get them to quit, by… having a cigarette.
+After all, smoking is built upon rebellion: the smoker rebels against the ‘crap day’, the missed opportunity, the graphically illustrated rotting lung scare story, the tetchy boss, the argumental spouse and the attempts of a well-meaning do-gooder (even if they’re paying you) to get them to quit.
+And how do they rebel?
+By… having a cigarette.

 3 questions that will enlist your smoker’s personal autonomy